Reinforcement Fine-tuning (GRPO)

 Defining Reward Functions

-After you have uploaded your dataset, you can define reward function(s).
+After you have uploaded your dataset, you can define one or more reward function.
 These reward functions will be used to score your model's generations during training.

 All reward functions must follow this function signature: